The Buckeye chicken is a special and tough breed. Many people who raise chickens really like this breed.

 Buckeye Chicken Egg Production

 You can use the eggs for eating or for hatching baby chicks.
 Buckeye hens lay eggs at a steady rate.
 Buckeye chickens are colorful birds.
-Their feathers look nice with reddish-brown and black patterns.
+Their feathers look nice with mahogany-red and black patterns.

 Many people keep Buckeye chickens as pets because they are pretty to look at.
 They are also gentle and friendly birds.